ninkibah/coding-with-alpacas/docs/index.md

 This site contains pdfs and links to some of my talks.

-It will also contain a link t C++ tools and techniques for developing template code.
+It will also contain a link to C++ tools and techniques for developing template code.

 ### Meeting Cpp 2020 Talk